 FINANCIAL MATTERS (top)

 Tuition payment plans are available through NMI.
-This information is available following submission of application and logging into the Adult Learner Portal, or by calling, writing, or e-mailing the Institute.
+This information is available following submission of application and can be found on the NMI website under FEES, or by contacting the Institute.
 A service charge of $5 per payment will be added to payment plans.

 |Early Childhood Course of Study